I am an assistant professor in Natural Language Processing at the University of Edinburgh.

 modular deep learning: I am interested in designing neural architectures that route information to specialised modules (e.g., sparse subnetworks).
 This facilitates systematic generalisation and conditional computation.

-computational typology: I wish to understand how languages vary, across the world and its cultures, within a computational and mathematical framework.
+computational typology: I wish to understand how languages vary, across the world and its cultures, within a computational framework.
 Multimodal models in particular give us an powerful tool to study how form depends on grounded, embodied representations of meaning and function.